Begun in 2002, the Hall of Very Good seeks to honor outstanding players and coaches who are not in the Hall of Fame.

 Teams: San Francisco 49ers (1969-77), Detroit Lions (1979)

-Bio: Gene Washington was an integral part of the 49ers transformation from a sub-.500 team to division winners for the first time.
+Bio: Gene Washington was an integral part of the 49ers transformation from a sub-.500 team to division winners for the first time in franchise history 1970.
 Possessed of outstanding speed, Washington was an immediate deep threat and remained one for most of his career.
-As a rookie, he made the Pro Bowl, was a 2nd team all-pro and was named to The Sporting News all-rookie team.
-He also finished in the top ten in receptions, the first of many times he would be among the league leaders in the important receiving categories.
-Washingtons best season was probably 1970 as the 49ers won the NFC West and he finished 1st in receiving yards, 4th in touchdowns, 2nd in receiving touchdowns and 7th in yards per catch.
+As a rookie, he finished in the top ten in receptions, the first of many times he would be among the league leaders in the important receiving categories.
+He made the Pro Bowl, was a second team all-pro and was named to The Sporting News all-rookie team.
+Washington’s best season was probably 1970 as the 49ers won the NFC West and he finished first in receiving yards, fourth in touchdowns, second in receiving touchdowns and seventh in yards per catch.
 He again made the Pro Bowl and was a first teamer on all the all-pro squads.
-Washington had excellent seasons in 1971 and 1972 when the 49ers repeated in the NFC West, as he was selected for the Pro Bowl both seasons, was a second team all-pro in 1971 and a first teamer in 1972.
+Washington had another excellent season in 1971 when he ranked fifth in receiving yards and among the leaders in other categories.
+He was named first team all-NFC, second team all-pro and to the Pro Bowl, and his 78-yard touchdown catch was the big play in a playoff win over Washington.
+Washington had another big year in 1972 when he led the NFL in touchdown receptions, finished third in receiving yards and fifth in yards per catch with a stellar 20.0 mark, earning first team all-pro and Pro Bowl honors.
+The 49ers won the NFC West in both 1971 and 1972 for the second and third straight times.
 He had outstanding career marks in yards per catch with 17.8 and in TDs per catch with one every 6.25 receptions.
-Washington enjoyed a second career as an actor and was for many years the NFLs Director of Football Operations.
+Washington enjoyed a second career as an actor and was for many years the NFL’s Director of Football Operations.

 *Voted into the Pro Football Hall of Fame after induction into the Hall of Very Good.